 This course is a concentrated study of audience and objective analysis, the steps in planning a public relations campaign, writing print and broadcast releases, and the effective use of mass media to communicate.
 History and philosophy of public relations is covered as well as publicity for business and non-profit community organizations.
-(Prequisites: College level reading and writing).
-(3 C).
+College level reading and writing is required.
+(Prerequisites: None).